UrionBlade/mqtt-cripto/README.md

 - Insert into the input boxes your protobuf information.
 The application needs to know the path of the root file, the name file, the package and the message name.
 - Write the message ( you can write the message as String, Hex or Json ).
 - You can publish the message on the broker in string, hex or protobuf format.
-- You can clear all the content of the text area clicking on 'Clear'.
+- You can clear all the content of the text area by clicking on 'Clear'.